slobo/zavolaj/README.markdown

 As you may have predicted by now, a null is represented by the type object of the struct type.

+## Function arguments
+Zavolaj also supports native functions that take functions as arguments.
+One example of this is using function pointers as callbacks in an event-driven system.
+When binding these functions via Zavolaj, one need only provide the equivalent signature as a constraint on the code parameter:

+    # void SetCallback(int (*callback)(const char *))
+    my sub SetCallback(&callback(Str --> int32)) is native('mylib') { * }

 ## The Future
 See the TODO file.
 In general, though, it's mostly about making arrays and structs much more capable, providing more options for memory management and supporting